jumpinjackie/forge-e33-mod/design/LANDS.md

 ### Design Notes

  - In the game, Lumiere is the city where the humans live.
-It is the last bastion of human civilization that is slowly dying each year with the yearly Gommages.
+It is also the last bastion of human civilization that is slowly dying each year with the yearly Gommages, hence the sub-title.
  - Mechanically, modeled on Kjeldoran Outpost but produces Human Expeditioner tokens instead of Soldiers
  - To go with the Expedition/Exploration theme, this land also makes map tokens.